||1 week ago|

 |OMRON||HEM-730xIT||MIT Elite (Plus)||USB (HID)||Thanks to Helio Machado for giving access via usbip over internet|

 Your device is not yet supported?
-Please help to add it:
+Check the following options:

 - read the "Device Plugins" section of the guide and take a look at the plugin sources (usb-hid, usb-serial, bluetooth) to start coding your own plugin